polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   **Log directory: L:\\Program Files\\Microsoft SQL Server\\MSSQL13.MSSQLSERVER\\MSSQL\\Data**

-    -   **On both s03-db-0 and s03-db-1, download and install SQL Server Management Studio with the default settings**
+    -   **On both s03-db-0 and s03-db-1, download and install SQL Server Management Studio with the default settings**.

-    -   **Copy SAP specific logins from s03-db-0 to s03-db-1 with their existing settings, including the default database and the server role**
+    -   **Copy SAP specific logins from s03-db-0 to s03-db-1 with their existing settings, including the default database and the server role**.

 1. Within the Remote Desktop session to s03-adm-0, establish an RDP session to **s03-db-0**.
 When prompted to authenticate, sign in with the **CONTOSO\\s03-su** user account you created in the first exercise.